CloudCurio/lmu-thesis-project/README.md

 - dict_creation.sh - constructs a .dict file for the provided reference genome .fa data;
 - download_SNU601.sh - downloads the SNU601 WGS data in the .fastq format;
 - cellranger_atac_SNU601.sh - downloads the scATAC-seq data in the .fastq format;
+- filter_bam.sh - filters the bam file for autosomal chromosomes (taken from Katharina Schmid);
 ### Alleloscope data preparation
 - snv_calling_gatk.sh - gets the .vcf file with SNP info, using the reference genome .fa file and the .bam file of the scATAC-data;
 - snv_calling_gatk_hc_only.sh - a shorter version of the above script, only including the HaplotypeCaller command.
 Useful for saving time rerunning the script in case of HaplotypeCaller errors;